CrewAI Multi-Agent Crew

 |---|---|

-| System prompt on an agent | neatlogs.bind_templates(llm, system_tpl) — pass bound LLM to Agent(llm=...) |
+| System prompt on an agent | neatlogs.bind_templates(llm, system_tpl): pass bound LLM to Agent(llm=...) |

-| User prompt on a task | neatlogs.register_crewai_task(task, user_tpl) — call after Task(...) |
+| User prompt on a task | neatlogs.register_crewai_task(task, user_tpl): call after Task(...) |

-| Top-level workflow span | @neatlogs.span(kind="WORKFLOW") on the crew run() method |
+| Workflow span | @neatlogs.span(kind="WORKFLOW") on the function that starts the workflow |